amandeepmittal/amanhimself.dev/src/content/blog/automation-with-hombrew-bundle.md

 The next step is to install packages and other applications that I'd be installing manually otherwise.

-Also, I recently found out that [`mas`](https://github.com/mas-cli/mas) is a command line interface for macOS App Store and allows an app from the store with its product identifier and can be used with brew.
+Also, I discovered that [`mas`](https://github.com/mas-cli/mas) is a command line interface for macOS App Store and allows an app from the store with its product identifier and can be used with brew.
 For example:

 ```shell
 mas 'Bandwidth+', id: 490461369